In early 2023, employees at popular e-commerce platform Shopify returned to work after the holiday break to some surprising news.

 Video or no video?

-Countless online interactions often lead to “Zoom fatigue“ and technostress.
+Countless online interactions often lead to “Zoom fatigue," technostress, and digital overload.
 Stanford researchers discovered that excessive eye contact in video conferences can feel overwhelming.
 This leads to increased mental strain compared to in-person conversations.

 For an inclusive workplace where we build and maintain psychological safety, making matters like using cameras an open discussion is key.
-Many people like working from home, because they don't have to dress up properly or put on their makeup.
-But having to turn on the camera during virtual meetings takes away this perk.
+Many people like working from home because they don't have to dress up properly or wear makeup.
+However, having to turn on the camera during virtual meetings takes away this perk.

 It's always worth conversing with the entire team, and without singling out anyone in particular, to discuss your 'rules of engagement.'
 Is being on video an important part of working together?
 Or can we appreciate that some may prefer not to show their faces?